Student and Scholar Nonresident Aliens

 International Student Employment

-Nonresident Aliens (NRAs) cannot be paid until after they meet with an HR Expert to complete new employee paperwork.
+Nonresident Aliens (NRAs) cannot be paid until after they meet with an NRA Coordinator to complete new employee paperwork.

 After making an appointment, you will be emailed instructions and a password for accessing GLACIER, online tax compliance software.
 Complete GLACIER before your appointment, and arrive with the following: